 Growing Homeownership with New Markets Tax Credits

-- Deployed $92MM to 12 HPN Member organizations
+- Deployed $165MM to 12 HPN Member organizations

 Using the model created by our consultant, Smith NMTC Associates, HPN is able to use its New Markets Tax Credit allocation to provide participating members with flexible, low-cost capital to support their homeownership efforts.
-This capital resource enables our members to build more single family homes, and offer more affordable mortgages, quality housing stock, and homeownership support services to low-income home buyers and residents of low income communities.
+This capital resource enables our members to build more single-family homes, and offer more affordable mortgages, quality housing stock, and homeownership support services to home buyers with low and moderate incomes and residents of disinvested communities.

 Interested in having your project in our pipeline?